A Letter to President Lincoln

 Mr. Lincoln…Abe…I know the civil war, and all citizens deaths were painful to you, and it should be as painful to every US citizen.
 There should be serious thought, angst, and sorrow, every time one of our citizens dies – PERIOD!
 Let alone when one dies defending our sovereign country.
 You touched on this as you continued your speech: “But, in a larger sense, we can not dedicate—we can not consecrate—we can not hallow—this ground.
 The brave men, living and dead, who struggled here, have consecrated it, far above our poor power to add or detract.
 The world will little note, nor long remember what we say here, but it can never forget what they did here.”
 It seems we have forgotten – shame on us Mr. President.
 In many cases we have not only forgotten, but we have not showed the same dedication you had to the country, to assure ourselves that our youth know of these sacrifices, so lest they now and ever forget.

 But our schools no longer teach about these sacrifices.
 Sure, they teach about the country, the founding fathers, and the basics around our founding documents, but they don’t get into the hard work, the sweat, the toil, the heartache, nor the sacrifices.
-Our schools have taken the person, the human feelings and emotions, and the humanity out of our history.
 The men and women who were lost, their families left to carry on as single-parents, the men and women left with disabilities who had to learn, amidst their physical struggles and limitations, how to live all-over again.
 The destruction to property, cities, and lives that occurred so that the rest of us have the freedoms and opportunities we have in this great land.
 Many of our society have never experienced times like these.
 They have never had to see a loved one go off to war and have days, weeks, months go by - never knowing whether or not they are alive, have been wounded, or God forbid have been taken prisoner or been killed, all in an effort to defend our freedom…never knowing when…or IF…they will come home.

 Abe, I truly feel our younger adults have no appreciation of these sacrifices and what it truly means to protect and defend our country and our citizens.
 The vast majority of our population that experienced World War II have left us with very very few still living.
 One has to be 60+ years old to remember Viet Nam, and very vaguely remember the Korean conflict.
 So, the only “war” most of our citizens have experienced, are the Iraq/Afghanistan operations, which were highly technology-based conflicts with very few soldiers involved.
 While these operations certainly were as critical and essential to our freedom, they did not significantly impact our entire countries daily way of life.
 We are so very appreciative of this technology, as it has equated to less difficulties and far less casualties, but these operations have been very inadequately seen as glorified video games, which is truly disrespectful to the actual activities, soldiers, and commitments.
 We don’t see these conflicts on the news, we don’t talk about them in school classrooms, we don’t as an entire nation feel compelled to pitch in and support the effort, and we all say we support our troops but the level of support, the financial backing, and the true appreciation, each and every day, is not occurring, as it has in the past.

 Mr. Lincoln, it appears we did not take your challenge to heart.
-As you stood on that battlefield, where 165,000 fought to defend their country, and over 51,000 perished, I know the emotions must have been immense.
+On that November day, you challenged us that: “It is for us the living, rather, to be dedicated here to the unfinished work which they who fought here have thus far so nobly advanced.
+It is rather for us to be here dedicated to the great task remaining before us—that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion…” As you stood on that battlefield, where 165,000 fought to defend their country, and over 51,000 perished, I know the emotions must have been immense.
 I can’t imagine the feelings of all those in attendance when you gave this address.
 All of you standing on those hollowed grounds, where just 4 months earlier, roughly one in every three soldiers would be killed, in just 3 days.
 Those in attendance certainly heard and felt your anguish, heartbreak, love, and compassion.
 I just hope, Mr. President, that all of our country’s citizens can see this, and sense this, every time we see a soldier, a graveyard, a monument, a courthouse, and the stars and stripes of the USA.
 Every time we pass a historical marker or battlefield and every time we look up at that beautiful flag of ours, with 50 stars now...16 more than what Old Glory displayed when you were elected, Abe.

 Finally, Mr. President, we really miss you and need you!
 As you look down upon us, from Heaven, what is unfolding in our country has to break your heart.
 Can you ask God if he can send to us a child born with your same talents, love, and demeaner, who will become president, to help save our land?
 I still have confidence in the human spirit and that we Americans will begin turning our country back around to its roots, but having a leader like you would certainly help.
 We need some of your common sense and leadership.
 I know that you could have chosen to allow the original seven seceding states to leave the Union.
 You could have compromised and allowed slavery to expand to some or all of the western states or even the whole United Sates so the seven states would change their mind about secession.
 You could have agreed to an end of the Civil War leaving the slaves in bondage.
 Abe, you always chose saving the union with the purity of its principles and you never wavered under significant political pressures.